Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: A Case for PiM-based Timing Attacks

-\nb{We identify four properties of an efficient (i.e., low-latency) and effective attack primitive: 1) avoiding cache lookup overhead, 2) avoiding high-latency memory accesses, 3) creating an easily detectable timing difference, and 4) reliable functionality (e.g., guaranteed to work by the ISA). } Table~\ref{tab:primitives} shows a comprehensive comparison of these \agy{four} attack primitives \nb{in terms of these properties}.
+\nbcr{1}{We analyze the attack primitives in terms of efficiency and effectiveness.
+To do so,} \nb{we identify four properties of an efficient (i.e., low-latency) and effective attack primitive: 1) avoiding cache lookup overhead, 2) avoiding high-latency memory accesses, 3) creating an easily detectable timing difference, and 4) reliable functionality (e.g., guaranteed to work by the ISA).} Table~\ref{tab:primitives} shows a comprehensive comparison of these \agy{four} attack primitives \nbcr{1}{and \gls{pim} operations} \nb{in terms of these properties}.

-First, \nb{specialized cache line flush instructions have two main disadvantages that hurt the efficiency and effectiveness of attacks that use them: 1) they put the latency of writing back a cache line to the main memory on the critical path to access a memory location, and 2) in some modern systems, these instructions are privileged and cannot be used by user space applications.}